How Flexible Is Fiber Optic Cable? Bend Limits, Tolerances & Real Numbers (2026)

 4.1 G.657.A1 - The Quiet G.652.D Replacement

 G.657.A1 is fully forward- and backward-compatible with G.652.D.
-It splices into existing networks with no loss penalty, but it tolerates a 10 mm bend radius with under 0.1 dB/turn loss at 1550 nm.
+It fusion-splices into existing networks with negligible additional loss - typically well under 0.1 dB per junction under normal fusion conditions - and tolerates a 10 mm static bend radius with under 0.1 dB/turn loss at 1550 nm.
 Most modern indoor riser and distribution cables - including Glory's GJFJV Indoor Optical Fiber Cable - now ship with G.657.A1 by default.
-There is essentially no reason to specify G.652.D for new indoor work in 2026.
+For most new indoor FTTH work in 2026, A1 or A2 is the practical default; G.652.D remains appropriate only where bend radii can be reliably held above 30 mm throughout the route and cost is the primary constraint.

 4.2 G.657.A2 - 7.5 mm Bend Radius for FTTH Drops

-G.657.A2 holds the same 9 µm mode-field-diameter family as G.652.D (so it splices cleanly to legacy ODNs) but pushes the bend tolerance to a 7.5 mm radius with about 0.05 dB/turn at 1550 nm.
-This is the workhorse fiber for outdoor FTTH drops, including Glory's Drop Core Fiber Optic, Outdoor Drop Cable, and the Sticklok™ pre-connectorized drops we ship to operators across Southeast Asia and Latin America.
+G.657.A2 holds the same mode-field-diameter family as G.652.D (so it splices cleanly to legacy ODNs with under 0.1 dB additional loss) but pushes the bend tolerance to a 7.5 mm radius with about 0.05 dB/turn at 1550 nm.
+This is the workhorse fiber for outdoor FTTH drops, including Glory's Drop Core Fiber Optic, Outdoor Drop Cable, and the pre-connectorized Sticklok™ drop cables used in FTTH rollouts across Southeast Asia and Latin America.

 4.3 G.657.B3 - 5 mm, the Pen-Diameter Test